jjayjack/CSS-animations/README.md

     1. Variables: for reusable values such as colors, font-sizes, spacing, etc.

+        - Defined by use of `$` before name of variable

     2. Nesting: to nest selectors inside of one another, allowing us to write less code

+        - Use of `&` indicates of a nesting child that is placed within a parent for CSS properties

     3. Operators: for mathematical operations right inside of CSS